Frequently Asked Questions

 Our Grants Committee will consider your application within six months of submission, and we work to release all funding decisions within 10 business days of the internal review committee meeting date.

-We will email a grant offer or decline letter to the address listed on your application.
+We will send a grant award letter or a decline notification via the email listed on your application.
 Results are also posted on the website.

 All applications are made available using our online application system.

-- see specific details about submissions for the PSI Graham Farquharson Knowledge Translation Fellowship, Mental Health Research grant, and Research Trainee Award.
+Exceptions: See specific details about submissions for the PSI Graham Farquharson Knowledge Translation Fellowship, PSI Research Trainee Award, and PSI Mid-Career Knoweldge Translation FellowshipSee Online Application System Details for other submissions

 Each CV is to be made up of two components.
 The first component should include all relevant information such as education, hospital/academic appointments, committees, etc. The second component is to be a list of major accomplishments (e.g. publications, presentations, grants received, awards, etc.) that directly apply to this application.
 Maximum 5 pages for entire CV.